Do Go On - 343 - The Gay and Lesbian Kingdom of the Coral Sea Islands

 I really just think he just was like,

-if no one else will do it, I'll do it.
+for no one else will do it.

 rather than a republic or anything else.

-According to the Kingdom's own website, which says,
+According to the kingdom's own website,

-Dale was originally voted in as the administrator
+which says Dale was originally voted in

-of the gay and lesbian government,
+as the administrator of the gay and lesbian government.

-this law goes further and states in fact that anyone hindering a de facto prince
+This law goes further and states in fact that anyone hindering a de facto prince

-or his supporters from obtaining his crown can themselves be charged with treason
+or his supporters from obtaining his crown can themselves be charged with treason.

-good on their website i should say i have no idea how legit any of that legal stuff is.
-I don't fully understand treason.
+I should say I have no idea how legit any of that legal stuff is.

 Your own country.